Ansari-Irfan-360/poll-server-check/README.md

 ### Client-Side

-In your client-side code, you can use the `clientPoll` function to monitor your server's availability and display notifications.
-While using `clientPoll`, ensure you pass the backend URL and place it inside a `useEffect` hook if you are working in a React environment.
+In your client-side code, you can use the `` function to monitor your server's availability and display notifications.
+While using ``, ensure you pass the backend URL and place it inside a `useEffect` hook if you are working in a React environment.

 ```
 import { useEffect } from 'react';
-import { clientPoll } from 'poll-server-check';
+import { clientCheck } from 'poll-server-check';

 function MyComponent(){
   useEffect(() => {
-    clientPoll(process.env.BACKEND_URL);
+    clientCheck(process.env.BACKEND_URL);
   }, []);
 }
 ```